acapunay-math/ShintaniTorK41/CyclotomicProof/README.md

 $$D_ 1:=A-S,\qquad D_2:=S-R.$$

-  Since we obtain that such difference\-sets are both empty, then this implies that
+  Since we obtain that such difference\-sets both return empty, then this implies that

 $$A\subset S \subset R.$$